European shares hit 13-mth high on ECB action hopes

-The falling bond yields helped Italy's FTSE MIB .FTMIB climb 2.4 percent and outperform all other western European national indexes, led by heavyweight financials including UniCredit (CRDI.MI), big holders of the country's debt.
+The falling bond yields helped Italy's FTSE MIB climb 2.4 percent and outperform all other western European national indexes, led by heavyweight financials including UniCredit, big holders of the country's debt.

 "There are many uncertainties but, still, the ECB is going to take a more active role concerning the debt crisis in Europe," Matthias Thiel, a capital markets strategist at M.M Warburg & CO in Hamburg.